 - 1. Push HOME until you see the Menu screen, then touch Mix to display the mixer screen. - 2.
 Push the INFO button to enter Mute Mode.
 Active pads will have a green background and muted pads will have a red background. - 3.
-Touch a pad while in Mute Mode to toggle it's mute state. - 4.
-Push INFO again to go back to controlling level and pan.
-Any muted pads will have a red bar across the top of the pad.
+Touch a pad while in Mute Mode to toggle it's mute state. - Push INFO again to go back to controlling level 4. and pan.
+Any muted pads will have a red bar across the top of the pad on the Mixer screen.